 Are you on mobile?
 Download our Full Moon Finder app for iPhone or Android!

 July Full Moon Names

 The Full Moons have descriptive names that come from Native Americans and Colonial Americans who used the Full Moons as a sort of calendar to keep track of the seasons.

 July is the month of the Full Buck Moon.
-Bucks begin to grow new antlers at this time.
+At this time, a buck’s antlers are in full growth mode.
 This Full Moon was also known as the Thunder Moon because thunderstorms are so frequent during this month.

 July Full Buck Moon Video

-Each month, we will explain the traditional names of the Full Moon along with some fascinating Moon facts.
-This month, learn about the Full Buck Moon, why July is such an important month in Moon history, and how scientists measure the distance from Earth to the Moon.
+In this video, we explain the traditional names of the Full Moon along with some fascinating Moon facts.
+Learn about the Full Buck Moon, why July is such an important month in Moon history, and how scientists measure the distance from Earth to the Moon.
 Click below to watch the video.